loliGothicK/mitama-cpp-result/README.md

 mitama-cpp-result/docs> $ poetry run mkdocs serve
 ```

-## Build dependency
+## Dependencies

-To use this library, you need at least 1.61.0 or higher version of the boost library (for Boost.Hana).
+To use this library, you need at least 1.67.0 or higher version of the boost library.

 ## OS / Compiler / Language Standard